Saving Early and Increasing Contributions

 Picture of a woman in a pink shirt smiling while using a laptop on a white countertop with a pair of glasses and pen and paper at her side.

-Experienced professionals recommend setting aside 15% of your income into your retirement account.
-However, many workers may find it difficult to make that commitment all at once — so they work up to it!
+Experienced professionals recommend saving 10-15% of your annual household income (this amount includes both your personal and employer contributions) for retirement.
+However, many workers may find it challenging to make that commitment at the beginning — so they work up to it!

-The best place to start is by saving at a rate high enough to at least obtain your organization's matching contributions.
-Then commit to raising your contribution rate at least 1% or 2% every year until you have reached your contribution goal.
+The best place to start is by saving at a rate high enough to qualify for your organization’s full matching contribution.
+Then, commit to raising your contribution rate by at least 1% or 2% every year until you reach your contribution goal.

-Annual Increases Can Make a Big Impact since you are not only saving but also investing!
+Annual Increases can make a big impact since you are saving and investing!

 Just ask Flat-Dollar Fred, Percentage Patty, Increasing Irene and Saver Steve — four employees who started saving at the same time but had contrasting results due to different saving habits.

-Percentage Patty set a fixed percentage of a 5% savings rate but never considered increasing her percentage year-over-year.
+Percentage Patty set a fixed contribution rate of 5% but never considered increasing her percentage year-over-year.

-Increasing Irene set an initial 5% savings rate but then made sure to increase her savings by 1% each year until she eventually reached 15%.
+Increasing Irene set an initial 5% savings rate but increased her savings by 1% each year until she eventually reached 15% (comprised of her personal and employer contributions).

-Saver Steve started strong with an outstanding 15% savings rate — a goal financial advisors recommend working toward — and then he stayed there for the long haul.
+Saver Steve started strong with an outstanding 15% savings rate thanks to his personal and employer contributions and stayed there for the long haul.

-Make it a goal to increase your contribution rate to reach 15% of your salary as early in your career as possible.
+Make it a goal to increase your contribution rate and take advantage of available employer matching to maximize your contributions as early as possible in your career.

 Benefits of Regular Increases vs Static Contributions